 7. Difficulty waiting for one's turn in a game or in a queue

-Attention deficit and hyperactive disease has been attributed to many causes.
+Attention deficit and hyperactive disease have been attributed to many causes.
 The first is evolutionary.
 This hypothesis claims that this disorder is really a hand-me-down from the pre-agricultural, hunters of past ages.
-It suggests that during those times, the symptoms of attention deficit disorder, may have been essential for survival.
-It further claims that this pattern of behavior may actually be beneficial to a society.
+It suggests that during those times, the symptoms of attention deficit disorder may have been essential for survival.
+It further claims that this pattern of behavior may actually be beneficial to society.

 Child violence and child abuse are also known to produce behavioral patterns in children similar to attention deficit affliction.

-The beneficial effects of stimulant drugs on ADHD patients has produced the theory that these people have a high arousal threshold.
-This directly causes the lack of attention and dreaminess states.
-In turn, to cope with this under-stimulation from the surroundings, the patients resort to intense movement, talkativeness, emotional behavior and fidgety-ness.
+The beneficial effects of stimulant drugs on ADHD patients have produced the theory that these people have a high arousal threshold.
+This directly causes a lack of attention and dreaminess states.
+In turn, to cope with this under-stimulation from the surroundings, the patients resort to intense movement, talkativeness, emotional behavior, and fidgety-ness.